CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/custom-icons-and-ui/adding-items-preview-images/README.md

 #### Creating The Actual Icon

-Open [this](../../../../.gitbook/assets/item\_icons.psd) `.psd` and import the Smart Objects of your icons into it.
-The `.psd` is based on the `preview_icons.xbm` found in [manavortex](https://www.nexusmods.com/cyberpunk2077/users/1630319)'s [Archive XL item additions and guide](https://www.nexusmods.com/cyberpunk2077/mods/8268) and can be easily used with projects based on the tutorial.
-With all layers selected in Photoshop, transform them so that the longest side is 158px.
-Align each item to the centre of each grey square.
+1. Open [this](../../../../.gitbook/assets/item\_icons.psd) `.psd` and import the Smart Objects of your icons into it.
+The `.psd` is based on the `preview_icons.xbm` found in [manavortex](https://www.nexusmods.com/cyberpunk2077/users/1630319)'s [Archive XL item additions and guide](https://www.nexusmods.com/cyberpunk2077/mods/8268) and can be easily used with projects based on the [guide](https://wiki.redmodding.org/cyberpunk-2077-modding/for-mod-creators/modding-guides/items-equipment/adding-new-items).

+2. With all layers selected in Photoshop, transform them so that the longest side is 158px.

+3. Align each item to the centre of each grey square.

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_09_align_icons.png" alt=""><figcaption></figcaption></figure>

-Select all of your items, duplicate them and merge the layers.
-Go to "Layer" in the menubar at the top of your screen on the left and select "Layer Mask" → "From Transparency".
-Move the newly created Layer Mask to the white Colour Fill Layer (`alpha mask white`).
-Delete the layer of the merged items.
-Merge both the white and black Colour Fill Layers.
-Select the entire canvas `CTRL + A` and copy your selection `CTRL + C`.
-Switch over to the Channels tab in the layers window (alternatively, in the menubar at the top of your screen select "Window" → "Channels").
-Select "Alpha 1" and hit `CTRL + V`.
+4. Select all of your items, duplicate them and merge the layers.

+5. Go to "Layer" in the menubar at the top of your screen on the left and select "Layer Mask" → "From Transparency".

+6. Move the newly created Layer Mask to the white Colour Fill Layer (`alpha mask white`).

+7. Delete the layer of the merged items.

+8. Merge both the white and black Colour Fill Layers.

+9. Select the entire canvas `CTRL + A` and copy your selection `CTRL + C`.

+10. Switch over to the Channels tab in the layers window (alternatively, in the menubar at the top of your screen select "Window" → "Channels").
+Select `Alpha 1` and hit `CTRL + V`.
 Your image now has an alpha layer.

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_10_layer_mask.png" alt=""><figcaption></figcaption></figure>

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_11_alpha_mask.png" alt=""><figcaption></figcaption></figure>

-Select the RGB channel again, go back to the Layers window and select the layer named `slot_01`.
-Change its fill colour to something similar to the outside of your item.
+11. Select the RGB channel again, go back to the Layers window and select the layer named `slot_01`.

+12. Change its fill colour to something similar to the outside of your item.
 Repeat this for all other items.
+This ensures that your in-game icon doesn't have white, frayed edges.

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_12_backgrounds.png" alt=""><figcaption></figcaption></figure>

-Now save the image as a `.tga` in the raw folder of your WolvenKit project.
-Import the `.tga` into your WolvenKit project with the `TEXG_Generic_UI` `TextureGroup` setting and make sure that `PremultiplyAlpha` is enabled.
+13. Now save the image as a `.tga` in the raw folder of your WolvenKit project.
+It needs to be a `.tga` for Photoshop to include the Alpha Layer.
+Without an Alpha Layer, transparency won't work correctly in-game.

+14. Import the `.tga` into your WolvenKit project with the `TEXG_Generic_UI` `TextureGroup` setting and make sure that `PremultiplyAlpha` is enabled.

 ## Hooking up the inkatlas